 I immediately wanted to work with both the deconstructed object as much as the whole and as such proposed the idea to Andre Mello, the puppet maker.
-Several concepts coalesced and led the discussion forward to the concept of a multi limbed, two headed assemblable puppet.
-Furthermore the puppet torso will be semi rigid taking on figurative form only when manipulated but thus providing a singular ductility according to the tension used during its manipulation.
+Several concepts coalesced and led the discussion forward to the concept of a multi limbed, two headed modular puppet.